 Don’t neglect your hair either.
 While there have been no conclusive studies on how long raging viruses last on hair, you know that your tresses can catch a lot of dust and other debris that can lead to other issues, such as scalp acne, itching, and flaking.

 TRESemmé Detox & Nourish Shampoo has ginger and green tea to help deep-cleanse your scalp and hair, freeing them from impurities and buildup as well as nourishing your locks.

 Invest in Disinfectant Products

 You’re now approaching an era of persistent sanitation, so you might as well arm yourself accordingly.
 From cleaning supplies to UV wands, you must prepare for any hygienic situation.
 Line your bathroom sinks with anti-bacterial hand soap.
-Make sanitizer or alcohol a regular in your purse.
+Make sanitizer or alcohol a regular .
 Bring extra masks.

 Going out with friends used to be a casual activity, but now it requires a concerted effort to stay safe and healthy.
 Doing a few extra steps, however, shouldn’t prevent you from living your life.
 Be careful and have fun.